bpostlethwaite/checkmates/README.md

 `group.uncheckAll()` unchecks all checked checkmate checkboxes. (say that five time quickly)

 #### Remove all
-`group.removeAll()` removes all checkboxes associated with group `groupname` properly.
+`group.removeAll()` removes all checkboxes associated with group `groupID` properly.
 That is, it unchecks them first, removing them from `group.checked` before performing the remove on `group.checkmates`.

 ## Install